sujaykumar04/Design-and-Micro-Assignment-1/README.md

+Here is the live link for the application on NETLIFY - https://skypia.netlify.app/

 #  WeatherSphere – Smart Weather Search Application

 WeatherSphere is a single-page weather application that allows users to search Indian cities using autocomplete and instantly view real-time weather data along with upcoming hourly forecasts.